tappi287/pfadaeffchen/README.md

 ### License
 The GUI application is following the PyQt5 license, releasing under GPLv3.
-Modules inside the ''maya_mod'' folder are availabe under the MIT license since they are executed separately in Maya's bundled mayapy Python interpreter.
+Modules inside the `maya_mod` folder are availabe under the MIT license since they are executed separately in Maya's bundled mayapy Python interpreter.